-I'm a research assistant proffessor in BUCS focusing on privacy, with an affiliation in the Hariri Institute.
+I'm a Research Professor in BU computer science focusing on privacy.
+I also am a Civic Tech Fellow at the Faculty of Computing and Data Sciences at BU and have an affiliation with BU's Hariri Institute.
 I got my PhD from Johns Hopkins University in 2020, under the supervision of my advisors Avi Rubin and Matt Green.

 If you came to this website expecting stuff about the placebo effect or alternative medicine, you may be looking for my father's website.